 - After account deletion, have a page that explains why the account was deleted

 Most people who make money, generally choose to keep quiet about it because it brings unnecessary complications into their lives – one being beggars.
+If you know me, I’m not necessarily good at keeping attention off myself – or maybe it’s the mystery and vagueness about my work that attracts so much attention.

 The world owes you nothing